-First African American Supreme Court Justice of Minnesota
+First African-American Supreme Court Justice of Minnesota; Former Professional Football Player

 Justice Alan C. Page is Minnesota’s first African-American Supreme Court Justice.
 An ardent defender of equal education for all children, he has established a foundation to motivate and assist young men and women of color to pursue education beyond high school, and has also co-sponsored a national essay-writing contest to promote literacy.
 Known for his staunch defense as a member of the famed “Purple People Eaters,” the Minnesota Vikings’ fierce defensive unit of the 1970s, he has been elected to the Pro Football Hall of Fame.